UoB-HPC/hpc-course-getting-started/6_MPI.md

 It will cover the `mpirun` launcher used to execute parallel jobs and how this interacts with the [queueing system](3_Queueing_Systems.md).
 It is **not** an MPI programming tutorial.

+[The last part of this section](#further-reference) lists some useful documentation links.

 ## MPI Implementations

 When compiling MPI programs, you will need to choose an MPI implementation.